commerceblock/lockbox/README.md

 Then go to the tor config directory:

 ```
-cd /usr/local/etc/tor
+cd /etc/tor
 ```

-List the files present, and there is a file named `torrc.sample` in the directory.
+List the files present, and there is a file named `torrc` in the directory.

-Rename `torrc.sample` to `torrc`.

 Then edit the torrc file using `vi torrc`.